 What does the procedure involve?

-The procedure will be explained to you on arrival.
-You will be cannulated, usually into the vein in your arm or the back of your hand.
+The procedure will be explained to you on arrival and you will be given an injection, usually into a vein in your arm, or the back of your hand.
+This should take no more than 10 minutes.